organicmaps/api-android/README.md

 First step is to clone [repository][linkRepo] or download it as an archive.

 When your are done you find two folders: *lib* and *sample-app-capitals*.
 First one is a library project that you should add to your project.
-You don't need any additional permissions in your AndroidManifest.xml to use API library, so you can write real code straight away, calling for different `OrganicMapsApi` methods (more details below).
+You don't need any additional permissions in your AndroidManifest.xml to use API library, so you can write real code straight away, calling for different `Api` methods (more details below).

 ## Classes Overview and HOW TO
 Core classes you will work with are:

-* [app.organicmaps.api.OrganicMapsApi][linkApiClass] - static class with methods such as `showPointOnMap(Activity, double, double, String)` etc.
+* [app.organicmaps.api.Api][linkApiClass] - static class with methods such as `showPointOnMap(Activity, double, double, String)` etc.
-* [app.organicmaps.api.OMPoint][linkPointClass] - model of POI, includes lat, lon, name, id, and style data.
+* [app.organicmaps.api.Point][linkPointClass] - model of POI, includes lat, lon, name, id, and style data.
-* [app.organicmaps.api.OMResponse][linkRespClass] - helps you to extract response from Organic Maps by applying `OMResponse.extractFromIntent(Intent)` to Intent.
-Contains OMPoint data.
+* [app.organicmaps.api.Response][linkRespClass] - helps you to extract response from Organic Maps by applying `Response.extractFromIntent(Intent)` to Intent.
+Contains Point data.

 ### Show Points on the Map